 Multi-factor authentication strengthens access security by requiring two or more factors to establish the identity.
 These factors can include something you know – like a username and password, something you have – like a smartphone app to approve authentication requests or something you are – like a fingerprint.

 The multi-factor authentication solutions have evolved to include the user and device context.
-Contextual information like the user’s device, the network used for access, or the geographic location can be used to force users to provide additional factor to re-verify their identity.
+Contextual information like the user’s device, the network used for access, or the geographic location can be used to force users to provide additional factors to re-verify their identity.

 However, just using the contextual background is still not enough!
 We have come across incident after incident where insiders with the right access have walked away with sensitive data.
 A Tesla engineer uploaded auto-pilot source code which cost over $100M and took over five years to develop direct to his iCloud, to aid a rival company.
 Members of McAfee’s sales team downloaded sales and business strategy data before joining a rival firm.